John Hays Hammond: Family

-He married Natalie Harris (1859 – 1931), of Harrisville, Mississippi (40 miles SSW south of the state capital, Jackson) on January 1, 1881, in Hancock, Maryland.
+He married Natalie Harris (1859–1931), of Harrisville, Mississippi (40 miles SSW south of the state capital, Jackson) on January 1, 1881, in Hancock, Maryland.
 Together they had four sons and one daughter:

-Harris Hays Hammond (1881 - 1969), a financier, became president of Dominguez Oil Fields Company, which earned him $2 million in 1936, and president of Laughlin Filter Corporation, a small New Jersey company which manufactures centrifuges.
+Harris Hays Hammond (1881–1969), a financier, became president of Dominguez Oil Fields Company, which earned him $2 million in 1936, and president of Laughlin Filter Corporation, a small New Jersey company which manufactures centrifuges.
 In 1928, he and Anthony "Tony" Joseph Drexel Biddle Jr. were among the directors of Acoustic Products Co., which later became Sonora Products Corp. of America.

-John Hays Hammond, Jr. (1888 - 1965) was born in San Francisco, California.
+John Hays Hammond, Jr. (1888–1965) was born in San Francisco, California.
 In 1893 he moved with his family to South Africa, and five years later the family moved to England.
 The family returned to the United States in 1900, and Hammond attended Lawrenceville School, started inventing, and went on to study at the Sheffield School of Yale University, graduating in 1910.
 He established the Hammond Radio Research Corporation in 1911 and eventually developed a radio controlled torpedo system for the navy, which he successfully demonstrated in 1918.
 Between 1926 and 1929, he built a medieval-style castle in Gloucester, Massachusetts.

-Natalie Hays Hammond (1904 – 1985) was born in Lakewood, New Jersey.
+Natalie Hays Hammond (1904–1985) was born in Lakewood, New Jersey.
 Her estate in North Salem, New York was converted into the Hammond Museum & Japanese Stroll Garden in 1957.

-Nathaniel Harris Hammond (1902 - 1907) and Richard Pindle Hammond (1896 – 1980), composer, were the two other children.
+Nathaniel Harris Hammond (1902–1907) and Richard Pindle Hammond (1896–1980), composer, were the two other children.

 John Hays Hammond died in 1936 at the age of 81 in an easy chair in his showplace at Gloucester, Massachusetts.
 He left an estate estimated at $2.5 million, mostly to his four surviving children: inventor John Hays Hammond Jr.; artist Natalie Hays Hammond; composer Richard Pindle Hammond; and financier Harris Hays Hammond.

-Awards

-The Franklin Institute awarded Hammond the Elliott Cresson Medal for life achievement in 1959.
-He has been called the ‘Father of Radio Control’.